The Trust turns 100

 Photo: B. Altman and Company.

-Independent Spanish-Language News
+Independent Spanish-Language News: City Limits

 The residents of Queens collectively speak over 800 languages and dialects.
 24% speak Spanish, the second–most common language in the state.
 In 2019, The Trust funded City Limits to bring independent reporting to Spanish-speaking New Yorkers.
 Multi-year support let the group hire a bilingual reporter, translate English articles into Spanish, and create videos about New York in Spanish.